Wishbone (album): Composition

-Tour
+Tours

-A week from the album’s announcement, on May 29, Gray announced the Wishbone Pajama Show to support the album, featuring nineteen dates in North America.
-It will mark his sixth headlining concert tour.
+A week from the album's announcement, on May 29, Gray announced the Wishbone Pajama Show to support the album, featuring nineteen dates in North America.
+It marked his sixth headlining concert tour.
 The tour began on September 11, 2025, in Cuyahoga Falls, Ohio, and concluded on October 19, 2025, in Monterrey, Mexico.
 Hemlocke Springs is serving as the opening act in the United States, while the opening act for Mexico has yet to be announced.

 Act I of the tour begins with Gray riding on stage with a bicycle in a sailor outfit.
 The act is set in a field with a windmill, mailbox and tall mounds of grass.
 In the second act, Gray takes his sailor coat off, revealing a sparkly blue and white striped pajamas.
 Here, the set shifts to a dreamy ambiance with red lighting and big clouds while Gray lies on a bed set center stage.
 Act III changes with the set of a large lake.
 Here, Gray adds a surprise song not featured on the setlist, one of the most anticipated parts of the show.
 He picks an audience member to break a wishbone with him, and whoever gets the larger half gets to pick between two songs.
 The last act of the show focuses on moving past the grief of the last two acts.
 Before the encore, Gray teases his departure as he leaves while the audience yells his name to come back.
 He returns in a sparkly suit and sings his last two songs of the night.
 All of the costumes are done by stylist Katie Qian.

-In Gray’s tour announcement post on his Instagram May 29, he notes that pajamas are encouraged but not required.
-This has led fans to show up in pajama sets and sailor hats, specifically in light blue and white, similar to one of Gray’s tour costumes.
+In Gray's tour announcement post on his Instagram May 29, he notes that pajamas are encouraged but not required.
+This has led fans to show up in pajama sets and sailor hats, specifically in light blue and white, similar to one of Gray's tour costumes.

 On October 20, 2025, Conan took to Instagram to announce the "Wishbone World Tour" after mailboxes started to pop up at different event centers around the world.
-The tour is set to start on February 19, 2026 in Minneapolis, MN and conclude on October 8 in Perth, Australia.
+The tour started on February 19, 2026, in Minneapolis, MN and is set to conclude on October 8 in Perth, Australia.

 Critical reception

-Wishbone was met with critical acclaim from music critics after its release.
+Wishbone was met with widespread acclaim from music critics after its release.
 On Metacritic, which assigns a normalized score out of 100 to ratings from publications, the album received a score of 82 based on 4 reviews, indicating "universal acclaim".